What We Fund

 • Pursuing charitable purposes

-• Contain a dissolution clause that outlines that assets (after the satisfaction of debts/liabilities) will be distributed to organisations with similar aims, should the organisation close
+• Contain a dissolution clause that outlines that assets (after the satisfaction of debts/liabilities) will be distributed to organisations with similar charitable aims, should the organisation close

 Unregistered Community Groups: